Abdy01/DVWA-Walkthrough/SQL-Injection(Blind)/README.md

 Source: DVWA Documentation

 ## Low Security
 The functionality is almost the same as the previous challenge (SQL Injection).
-We have an ID input and we can verify if the user with that ID exist or not.
+We have an ID input and we can verify if the user with that ID is valid.

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/SQL-Injection(Blind)/!images/sqlib1.png?raw=true">